Juan-Jones/blogsphere/content/blog/make-money-on-craigslist.md

 Making money on CL demands a blend of smart strategies, persistence, and adaptability.
 By leveraging the platform effectively, offering value to customers, and ensuring safety in transactions, individuals can generate a sustainable income stream.
 To begin, browse around and get familiar with the site.
 Check out the pages or posts you’re interested in.
 Even check out the content you are not interested in.
 Click through all the sections to get familiar with the site.
 It can be time-consuming to contact customer support for information that is already provided on the site.

 The sale of goods can be a [profitable side hustle](/blog/creative-side-hustles/) nowadays.
 However, if you want to make money on Craigslist, you must understand the basics of selling items on Craigslist.
 Fundamentals like don’t post duplicate content, respond to buyers A.S.A.P., or don’t meet people at nighttime.
 In addition, you must have a strategy.
-By strategizing, you can increase the likelyhood of making more money.
+By strategizing, you can increase the likelihood of making more money.

 ### Create a Craigslist Account